Nek5000/NekExamples/ext_cyl/README.md

-This is a simple example illustrating flow past a cylinder in 2D.
+# Flow past a cylinder in 2D.

 A unit-diameter cylinder is centered at (0,0) in a box on [-15,35] x [-15,15].